What a system actually is

 What it looks like in practice

 The team operates with the same visibility.
 When a team member picks up a client interaction, they can see the full history without asking anyone for context.
-They know what was promised, what was discussed, and what comes next — because the system holds it.
+They know what was promised, what was discussed, and what comes next—because the system holds it.

 Follow-ups go out on time because they're triggered automatically.
 Proposals are tracked because the pipeline captures them.
 Nothing falls through the cracks because the cracks have been closed by design, not held shut by attention.

-This doesn't mean the owner is no longer needed.
-It means the owner's time is freed from low-level execution and redirected toward the work that actually requires their judgment — building relationships, making strategic decisions, and thinking about where the business goes next.
+This doesn't mean the owner is no longer needed; it means the owner's time is freed from low-level execution and redirected toward the work that actually requires their judgment: building relationships, making strategic decisions, and thinking about where the business goes next.

 Where to start